mslinn/awsLambdaTest/REGISTER.md

 3) The Lambda function requires a Lambda Execution Role to access other AWS services, described below.

+4) By default, Lambda functions do not have permission to write to Amazon CloudWatch Logs.
+   To add logging permission to a Lambda function, add the `AWSLambdaBasicExecutionRole` managed policy to the Lambda's execution role.

 The instructions on this page are required for both the HTTP and the REST APIs.

 1) Create an IAM role which will act as a Lambda execution role.